spellerberg/quire-rife/content/chapter2.md

 On May 2, 1848 Lt.
 William H. Francis, John E. Dusenberry and nine other rangers left their station at Concepción del Oro (five miles east of Mazapil) and returned to the village of Salado to exhume the remains of the seventeen prisoners of the Mier Expedition who were executed there in 1843.
 This action was undertaken at the initiative of the rangers involved.
 Dusenberry (and a private in his company) later escorted the remains to La Grange in Fayette County, Texas where local residents buried them on a bluff overlooking the Colorado River.[^192] In later years the State of Texas constructed a monument over the remains.
 A newspaper in San Antonio reported that Rife was one of the men who exhumed the bones but there is no other evidence to support this.[^193] The unit commander, Walter P. Lane, made a similar, unsupported claim that he too was personally involved in recovering the bones.[^194]

-## Rife’s unit disbanded in June 1848.
+### Rife’s unit disbanded in June 1848.

 On June 12, 1848, General Wool announced to his troops that the war was over; the US Army began preparations to withdraw from northern Mexico.[^195] The soldiers stationed in Saltillo and points west returned to Monterrey, General Wool's headquarters.
 Lane’s battalion camped at Walnut Springs, two miles distant from town[^196] in the same place that they had camped prior to the Battle of Monterrey in 1846.
 Most of the soldiers were given leave to visit the city.
 When the US Army of Occupation left Monterrey for Camargo, Lane’s battalion formed the rearguard, considered as a position of honor.[^197]

 On June 30, 1848, the army was disbanded at Camargo City[^198] and the men mustered out of Federal service.[^199] Clay Davis, the owner of the growing town of Rio Grande City (across the river from Camargo city), invited Major Lane and his discharged rangers to attend a fourth of July public dinner at the Rio Grande Hotel.[^200] Most of the volunteer infantry then went to Matamoros where vessels waited to take them to New Orleans or Galveston while the Texas mounted troops returned to Texas on horseback.[^201]

+Chapter Two Notes:

 [^1]: Joseph William Schmitz, *Thus They Lived: Social Life in the Republic of Texas,* (San Antonio: The Naylor Company, 1936), 1
 [^2]: Jimmy L. Bryan, Jr., *More Zeal Than Discretion: The Westward Adventures of Walter P. Lane,* (College Station, TX: Texas A&M University Press, 2008), 15